Prathvish-Shetty/DSA-miniProject/README.md

 # DSA-miniProject
-This contains our DSA mini of 3rd Sem
+This is our DSA mini project of 3rd Sem,a Scientific Calculator made by Prathvish Shetty,Tejas Patil & Yash Chavhan